Emmanunu/Emmanunu/README.md

 **`Computer Science Student @ University of Montreal`**

-I’m a 20-year-old, second year Computer Science student at the University of Montreal (UdeM).
-I'm part of the hacking club at UdeM, and I just concluded my internship as a cybersecurity software developer at Mondata.
-I also participated on the Advisory Committee at TEDx Ville-Marie 2025.
+I’m a 21-year-old, third year Computer Science student at the University of Montreal (UdeM).
+I'm part of the hacking club at UdeM, and I just concluded my internship as a software developper at Desjardins.

 I’m really into cybersecurity and love doing CTF challenges on TryHackMe and others.
 I’m also a huge car enthusiast and can’t get enough of F1 races.
 In my spare time, I enjoy skiing, playing video games, and I’m fascinated by space and astronomy.